telekom/nuSIM-Loader-Application/README.md

 - The Server will be listening at port `${server.port}`, will *not* offer HTTPS and as such the GUI will be available at http://localhost:${server.port}
 - The Database that is used must be available at `${database.jdbcURL}` using user/password = ${database.username}/${database.password} as credentials.
 - The FileImporter will watch for input files at `${fileimport.importBaseDir}`.
 This directory is created if it does not exist.
 - The pluggable IF2 nuSIM adapter is per default configured to use the dummy class `${nusimSimAdapter.adapterClass}` which is a simple HTTP simulator implementing the nuSIM adapter interface.
 Most likely you will want to use another adapter implementation.
 For this you must change the configuration section `"nusimSimAdapter"` in file `defaultConfig.json` before the first start.
-See section "Implementing a specific nuSIM adapter" belowabove.
+See section "Implementing a specific nuSIM adapter (IF2 adapter)" above.

 You can always restore the default configuration by deleting your custom configuration file `nusimapp.conf` residing in `NUSIMAPP_HOME_DIR/conf` (requires restart)